skrattaren/apf.rst/apf.rst

   to do with the fact that the name of the dance very probably indicates another 'mettyfor' along the lines of maypoles and broomsticks.

-  See the `_"...and Dance`_" section in Chapter 5 for more information about Morris dancing.
+  See the "`...and Dance`_" section in Chapter 5 for more information about Morris dancing.

 + [p.
 106/77] "'I repaired a pump for one once.
 Artisan wells.'"